Overview of Types of Network Topology

 We have seen the various network topologies available to us, along with their benefits and drawbacks.
 According to our requirements, it will now be easy for us to choose which network topology can be used.

 This has been a guide to Types of Network Topology.
-Here we discussed the types with benefits and drawbacks of the topologies respectively.
+Here we discuss 8 network types of topology with their respective benefits and drawbacks.
 You can also go through our other suggested articles to learn more –